andyLaurito92/books-summaries/cracking-coding-interview/trees-and-graphs.md

 Then, we "fix" the tree by swapping the new element with its parent, until we find an appropriate spot for the element We bubble up the min

+This operation takes O(log N) where N is the amount of elements in the heap

+## Extract minimum

+Finding the minimum is easy because it's the root.
+What we need to take into consideration is re-balancing the heap so we mantain the heap property (all childrens are smaller than the root)

+How do we do this?
+We grab the right-most element (last element of the heap) and we bubble it down until we find it's position by swapping it with other nodes always fulfilling the heap invariant.

+Do we swap it w/left or right child?
+Depends on the value, important thing is to keep the invariant

+## Implementation (coming from Algorithms 4th edition)

+We implement it using an array.
+Why?
+Because complete trees allow us to use a compact array representation that does not involve explicit links

+*Note* If you want to implement a binary heap using a linked representation, you need to keep track of the parent so you can travel up and down the tree.

+In a heap, the parent of the node in position k is in position [k/2] and, conversely, the two children of the node in position k are in position 2k and 2k + 1

+This means that for moving up (travelling to the parent), we do k/2 while for moving down we do either 2*k or 2*k + 1

+*Representation* An array pq of length N + 1 where pq[0] is unused and the heap goes from pq[1] to pq[N]

+*2 types of operations*
+- Decrease priority: We decrease the priority which means that we need to swim up a node
+- Increase priority: We increate the priority which means that we need to swim down the node

+swim down = sink, swim up = swim = reheapify

+*Note* The above is inverted for max-heap